vishnukumarkvs/notes/Interview.md

     - @RestController : This annotation is used to define a RESTful web service controller.
 It is a specialized version of the @Controller annotation that includes the @ResponseBody annotation by default.
     - @RequestMapping: Used to map http requests to specific method in controller

-4. Where do you change the port
+4. Where do you change the port of a tomcat server
+    - We can change by specifying bew value to service.port in applications.proprtoes